 These festive cranberry cheesecake bars are perfect for the holiday season!
 The cheesecake is silky smooth and so creamy.
 You will love the swirls of sweet tart homemade cranberry sauce.

-Cranberry orange poppyseed muffins make for a yummy winter breakfast or brunch if you happen to have some extra cranberries on hand.
+Cranberry orange loaf cake makes for a yummy winter breakfast or brunch if you happen to have some extra cranberries on hand.

 I can never get enough of these cranberry cheesecake bars!